AudioGroupCologne/wavefront-manual/src/ui/layout.md

 ## Plots

-The [plot panel](../ui/plots/volume.md) (7 & green) can be accessed by enabling the `Show Plots` checkbox in the quick settings.
-Once clicked another seventh ui area will open, as shown in the image below:
+The [plot panel](../ui/plots.md) (7 & green) can be accessed by enabling the `Show Plots` checkbox in the quick settings.
+Once clicked, another seventh ui area will open, as shown in the image below:

 <p style="margin-bottom: 0px">
     <img src="images/wavefront-windowed-plots-color.png" alt="Wavefront Window Plots Color" />